adhi85/Disease-Prediction--Django-and-Machine-Learning/README.md

-### General Disease Prediction based on symptoms provided by patient- Done using Machine Learning and Django
+###Disease Prediction by patient based on symptoms given- Done using Machine Learning and Django
 ### Output can be viewed in OUTPUT.pdf